YotpoLtd/metorikku/README.md

 - Metrics and Verification results are stored in memory for later used by other apps.
 - Metrics files can be read from the same path as the job file using local notation (\"./SOME_PATH"\).
 - Optimized to worh with [AWS Glue](https://aws.amazon.com/glue/) 4.0.
+- JSON schema is simplified and use pure *json-schema* with no extra elements.

 ## Pre-requisites